SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

  - Choose Term 1 and Term 2

 You obtain a table containing the list of the differential gene expressed according to your designed analysis.
 This table contains logFoldChange, logCountPerMillion, PValue, FDR.
 This table can be download in order to use it for other analysis.
-The Mean-Differece Plot show you the up-regulated gene in green, and Down regulated gene in black.
+The Mean-Difference Plot show you the up-regulated gene in green, and Down regulated gene in black.

  - Keep this file `edgeR_results.csv`
  - Change the name of the file according to your analysis.
  - Example : `edgeR_results_FDR_01.csv` to be able to recognize the different criteria used.

  Questions :
-  - Do you have the sample number of defferential gene for a FDR cutoff 0.1 and 0.05?
+  - Do you have the sample number of differential gene for a FDR cutoff 0.1 and 0.05?
   - According to you, what is the best cutoff?
-  - When you change the order of the Term1 and Term2, what are the consequence on the Results Table?
+  - When you change the order of the Term1 and Term2, what are the consequences on the Results Table?

 ---------------------